__________________________________________________________________

 seven days more.)
 This is the last holiday of the year as ordered by Moses.

-of Esther is 13 ADÀR (Esther 3:13; 8:11-13), the day of Yuan Xiao Jie
+13 ADÀR, (the "Fast of Esther" 3:13; 8:11-13), is the same day as Yuan Xiao Jie

 (Chinese Lantern Festival).
 Jews also observe the next two days, called PÙRIM

 (Esther 9:20-28).
-This is another full moon event, a day of
+This is another full moon event, a day of light-hearted mirth